 Applicability to EDS, Fibromyalgia and ME/CFS

 I am unaware of any research documenting the incidence of lipedema in people with EDS, fibromyalgia, and ME/CFS, but if lipedema is anywhere near as common as estimated, the overlap is likely to be significant.
 Hypermobility is common in lipedema, EDS, fibromyalgia, and ME/CFS.
 Overlapping symptoms have also widely been observed – for example, between lipedema and fibromyalgia and between EDS and fibromyalgia.
+One study found that “symptomatic hypermobility predict[ed] symptom severity in pain and fatigue conditions” in a sample of people with ME/CFS and fibromyalgia.

 I am not by any means suggesting these disorders are the same.
 But the high incidence of hypermobility in all four disorders suggests that connective tissue problems may play a role in each one, at least for a cohort of affected individuals.
 (Since some connective tissue disorders are not marked by hypermobility, it is possible the overlap would be even greater once these other connective tissue disorders were factored in.)
 The common thread of connective tissue problems raises the possibility that a significant share of patients with EDS, fibromyalgia, and ME/CFS may also have or be susceptible to lipedema.